In this blog, we are going to set up and configure the Prometheus Operator.

 To test the workflow of the Prometheus Operator, we need a target application.

-For testing purposes, I am going to deploy this application with 3 replicas and will create a service for this deployment.
+For testing purposes, I will deploy this application with 3 replicas and create a service for this deployment.

 First, we need to create a Deployment manifest for the application instrumented-app-deploy.yaml